08.27.21

 Adapting to New Norms

-In a pioneering paper that look at Islamic ethics and responses to the COVID-19 pandemic[1], the author looks at the Islamic normative tradition with regards to the pandemic situations in the past.
+In a pioneering paper that looks at Islamic ethics and responses to the COVID-19 pandemic[1], the author looks at the Islamic normative tradition with regard to the pandemic situations in the past.
 An example of this is the mention of plague as a mercy of God, and specific guidelines to self-isolate and cleanse.
-Islamic ethical discussions often include recommended manners and etiquettes that a Muslim should follow during the time of a plague.
+Islamic ethical discussions often include recommended manners and etiquette that a Muslim should follow during the time of a plague.

-While prayers and remembrance of God is a strong element of the faith, it is seen an anchor for many striving with mental health issues, brought on by lack of human interaction.
+While prayers and remembrance of God are a strong element of the faith, it is seen as an anchor for many striving with mental health issues, brought on by a lack of human interaction.
 In a cross-sectional study in Brazil this year, evidence shows that religiosity and spirituality (R/S) are highly used in critical moments of life and that these beliefs are associated with clinical outcomes.[2]

-Islamic Relief’s Qurban, faith based giving, is another unique example of juxtaposition of faith and service to the poorest.
-A principle of faith that calls for the sacrifice of an animal that is to be served and shared in the community, is a tool for poverty alleviation and supplementary nutrition for the neediest, and brings economic benefits to the whole community.
+Islamic Relief’s Qurban, faith-based giving, is another unique example of the juxtaposition of faith and service to the poorest.
+A principle of faith that calls for the sacrifice of an animal that is to be served and shared in the community is a tool for poverty alleviation and supplementary nutrition for the neediest and brings economic benefits to the whole community.
 This is how it works.

 Faith-based giving